Illegal sports: Street racing

 Street racing is the frequently illegal racing of motor vehicles on public roads and highways.
 These high-speed races, usually with untrained drivers, can result in fatal crashes that have the capacity to inflict damage on innocent people not participating in the race.
 In 2006, California state highway patrol issued 697 citations for "speed contests".
 There is no official statistic kept on street racing deaths.
 Street racing can become an addicting habit for many drivers.

 BASE jumping

 BASE jumping is a form of parachuting from buildings.
 The sport is illegal in almost all cities, because the jumpers seriously risk sustaining injuries, or causing problems for pedestrians or motorists when they land.
 In many cases, BASE jumpers illegally access the high points from which they jump.
 Two BASE jumpers were arrested in St. Petersburg, Russia after jumping off of the Cathedral of the Apostles St. Peter and St. Paul in November 2011.

 Skateboarding

 Skateboarding was banned in Norway in 1978 out of fear of injuries.
 Importing, exchanging, or advertising for skateboards or skateboard parts, or to use skateboards was punishable by fines and by confiscations of the skateboards.
-Excemptions began being granted from 1984 onwards to certain organised skateboard groups, and the ban was fully repealed in 1989.
+Exceptions began being granted from 1984 onwards to certain organised skateboard groups, and the ban was fully repealed in 1989.